knpuniversity/php-beginner-series/knpu/require-include.rst

 Hmm, the function works in ``index.php``, but not in ``contact.php``.
 Clearly, the difference is that ``get_pets()`` actually lives in ``index.php``.
 And that's totally correct.
-Even though it sits next to ``index.php``, when PHP executes ``contact.php``, it has no idea what functions or variables might live in ``index.php``.
+Even though it sits next to ``index.php``, when PHP executes the contact page, it has no idea what functions or variables might live in the index file.
 These two files exist in perfect isolation.

 So is there a way to load the functions in ``index.php`` from ``contact.php``?
 Of course!
 The answer is with the ``require`` statement, which tells PHP